threefoldfoundation/threefold_data/content/blog/future_tft_ecosystem/future_tft_ecosystem.md

 category: [foundation]
 image: ./future_tft_ecosystem.png
 image_caption: A Glimpse into the Future of the TFT Ecosystem
 excerpt: We truly believe in decentralization.
 So, the team is doing some incredible work on developing our own DeFi solutions.
-They’re aimed at strengthening the foundation of the ecosystem by enhancing the stability and liquidity of the ThreeFold Token (TFT), while providing a native financial system for the Internet of Internets.
+They’re aimed at providing a native financial system for the Internet of Internets and strengthening the foundation of the ecosystem by enhancing the stability and liquidity of the ThreeFold Token (TFT).
 authors: [hannah_cordes]
 created: 2022-08-11
 ---

 Today, there are many options to [buy and sell TFT](https://library.threefold.me/info/threefold#/tokens/threefold__how_to_buy) in a decentralized way, including multiple options within the [Stellar ecosystem](https://threefold.io/blog/post/thriving_with_stellar/).
 Actually, everything we need for a healthy financial ecosystem is already available on Stellar today.
 In addition to that, we’re also exploring the opportunities for a meaningful partnership with Algorand.
-Both the Stellar and Algorand ecosystems offer various functions crucial for the [TFT](https://forum.threefold.io/t/the-potential-of-the-threefold-token-tft/1796) ecosystem – from order books to wallets to AMM liquidity pools and on/off ramp options.
+Both the Stellar and Algorand ecosystems offer various functions crucial for the [TFT](https://forum.threefold.io/t/the-potential-of-the-threefold-token-tft/1796) ecosystem – from order books to wallets to AMM liquidity pools and on/off ramp options – and have huge, thriving communities.

 <br/>

-On top of these great options, we decided to develop our own DeFi solutions: community-based liquidity pools and the P2P DeFi Wallet.
+On top of these great decentralized options, we’ve decided to develop our own DeFi solutions: community-based liquidity pools and the P2P DeFi Wallet.
 These DeFi solutions will be the foundation of the financial system for the [Internet of Internets](https://threefold.io/blog/post/internet_of_internets/).
-They represent another leap forward in our journey of building the future we want to live in.
+They represent another leap forward in our journey of building the sovereign and abundance-based future we want to live in.

 <br/>

 Along with building community-owned Internets, our ecosystem is reimagining education, business, governance and more for a fair, inclusive and regenerative future – opening up a new world of possibilities.
-In order to connect such an ecosystem of Internets, a healthy and fair financial system is key.
+And in order to connect such an ecosystem of Internets, a healthy and fair financial system is key.

 <br/>